akissimas/Smart_Parking-IoT/README.md

 	```bash
 	python3 -m pip install -r requirements.txt
 	```
 - Step 5.
-Install on your Raspberry Pi or on your PC NodeJS.
+Install NodeJS on your Raspberry Pi or on your PC, you can download it from here https://nodejs.org/en/.
 - Step 6.
 Install all the necessary packages for NodeJS with this command:
 	```bash
 	npm install